 b) No virements of funds across votes (directorates) will be accommodated during the year; unless within the adjustments budget.

 c) Virements from the capital budget to the operating budget are not permitted.
+Operational funds to the capital budget may be done, but only via an adjustment budget.

 d) Virements will not result in adding ‘new’ projects to the Capital Budget.